Ten Great Books Are Available Here:

 Books by psychotherapist Sandra Michaelson (1944-1999):

 LoveSmart: Transforming the Emotional Patterns that Sabotage Relationships demonstrates through theory, examples, and exercises how our unconscious interpretations and beliefs can adversely affect our relationships.
-We see how we unwittingly avoid recognition of our participation in relationship failure, while making our partner, loved ones, and friends largely responsible for our feelings and behaviors.
+We see how we unwittingly avoid recognition of our participation in relationship failure, while making our partner, loved ones, and friends largely responsible for our negative feelings and self-defeating behaviors.
 More specific topics include: why we choose our partner; the meaning of the begging-bowl syndrome; the origins of control issues and what we can do about them; the clear difference between genuine love and addictive attachments; how sexual issues reflect our emotional conflicts; the tendency to compulsively repeat self-sabotaging patterns of behavior; and the illusion of reforming our partner.

 The Emotional Catering Service is a metaphor for what is commonly known as codependency.
 This book takes a totally new approach to codependency.
 It uncovers the roots of the problem, which are unresolved emotional attachments to self-denial, rejection, unworthiness, and feeling helpless and controlled.
 Deep knowledge from within our psyche is uncovered, and this new self-awareness provides readers with the best insight for change and growth.